Chand Baori stepwell in Abhaneri had been on my list for so long and I grabbed the chance to visit the mysterious stepwell during my trip to Jaipur.

 Legends of Chand Baori Stepwell in Abhaneri

-It is also believed to be haunted by djinn, which would never ever let you climb up the same stairs that you used to get down in the stepwell.
+It is also believed to be haunted by a djinn, which would never ever let you climb up the same stairs that you used to get down in the stepwell.
 Ghoulish!!!

 There are different versions of a story but all of them prove the place to be haunted.
-Natives enjoy narrating stories to the travelers and tourists.
+Natives enjoy narrating stories to travelers and tourists.

 Stories; real or unreal or made-up, make our life worth living!
 Isn’t it?

-An unusual and strange atmosphere with hostile and echoing sound of pigeons, creepy air, hovering bats and honey bees buzzing all around the place makes one believe in its hauntedness.
-If you look closely, each stone tells a story.
+An unusual and strange atmosphere with the hostile and echoing sound of pigeons, creepy air, hovering bats and honey bees buzzing all around the place makes one give credence to its hauntedness.

 This magnificent stepwell has also been featured in Hollywood movies viz.
 The Fall, The Dark Knight Rises, The Best Exotic Marigold Hotel and in Bollywood movies like Paheli and Bhool Bhulaiyaa.